 - other companies in our group

-- fraud prevention agencies, and we also record any identified or suspected fraud, which could mean we have to refuse to provide you with services
+- fraud prevention agencies, and we also record any identified or suspected fraud, which could mean we, or others, may refuse to provide you with services, financing, or employment

 - our business partners, like the company that makes our debit and credit cards

 - industry regulators, government departments and similar organisations, like HM Revenue and Customs This may include the name, address, tax number, account number(s), total gross amount of interest paid or credits to the account and the balance or value of the account(s) of our customers.
 HMRC might in turn have to share it with other countries’ tax authorities.

 We also share your information with credit reference agencies, so we can: